ku-sldg/plih/_intro/2-Formal-Systems.md

 \newcommand\ffalse{\mathsf{false}}
 $$

-One way to think about the world of languages is in terms of _formal systems_.
+One way to think about the world of languages (or the world in general) is in terms of _formal systems_.
 Attributed to David Hilbert and Gotlieb Frege, a formal system provides mechanisms for representing and reasoning a out systems.
 The term _formal_ implies principled or formal in a mathematical sense.

 ## Syntax